-For this option, students will conduct a field-based consultation project in program evaluation or quantitative methods under the supervision of the QMES faculty.
-QMES faculty will attend at least one meeting with the field consultation group.
+For this option, students will conduct a field-based consultation project in program evaluation or quantitative methods under the supervision of the project's faculty advisor.
+The faculty advisor will attend at least one meeting with the field consultation group.
+A written report of this consultation project should be submitted as the final product.
+Note that the practical practice paper would be held to the same standard of rigor as the scholarly paper discussed above.